DavidEscalante/AEPMaster/README.md

 # DOWNLOAD IT ON THE RELEASES TAB

-Questions or ideas, reache me here: http://zanate.com.mx/id/
+Questions or ideas, reach me here: http://zanate.com.mx/id/